Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

-\section{$\fcgwa$ categories of functors}
+\subsection{$\fcgwa$ categories of functors}

-The aim of this subsection is to show that double categories of functors over a $\fcgw$ category $\C$ admit a $\fcgw$ structure themselves.
+The aim of this subsection is to show that double categories of functors over an $\fcgwa$ category $\C$ admit an $\fcgwa$ structure themselves.
 In particular, this allows us to restrict to the special cases of interest: the double categories of staircases $S_n\C$ and the double categories of w-grids $w_{l,m}\C$.

-\begin{thm} For any $\fcgw$ category $\C$ and double category $\D$, the double category $\C^\D$ with structure described in \cref{functordblcat} and \cref{functorfcgw} is a $\fcgw$ category. \end{thm} \begin{proof} We begin by checking the conditions in \cref{preFCGW}.
+\begin{thm} For any $\fcgwa$ category $\C$ and double category $\D$, the double category $\C^\D$ with structure described in \cref{functordblcat} and \cref{functorfcgw} is an $\fcgwa$ category. \end{thm} \begin{proof} We begin by checking the conditions in \cref{preFCGW}.
 First of all, note that $\C^\D$ is a double category with shared isomorphisms, since these are defined pointwise, and $\C$ has shared isomorphisms.